milanaryal/milanaryal.github.io/src/_posts/2019-09-22-the-best-sites-to-get-subtitles-for-movies-and-tv-shows.md

 ---
 title: "The best sites to get subtitles for movies and TV shows"
+description: "A list of free best sites to download subtitles for movies and TV shows."
 date: 2019-09-22T13:30:00+05:45
-excerpt: "A list of free best sites to download subtitles for movies and TV shows."
 ---

 There are many sites available to get subtitles for free.
 But, here are the list of best curated free sites to download subtitles for movies and TV shows: